JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 > MIT | An image analysis library for medical physics

+---

+Then I proposed to start documenting his learning process.

 ## HUGO HEXTRA with Github Pages

 I suggested to start by cloning this very same repository.

+As the HUGO Hextra theme is just ready to roll:

 * https://imfing.github.io/hextra/docs/guide/shortcodes/tabs/